ApurvR20/cup_assignment_3/README.md

 # cup_assignment_3

-### This repository contains the submission for the thrid assignment for CUP.
+### This repository contains the submission for the third assignment for CUP.
 The project is to create an ecommerce API using NodeJS and Express

 ## API routes